-Income Plan 1 - Life Income with Guaranteed Payments.
+Income Plan 1 - Life Income with and without Guaranteed Number of Payments.
 Under this plan, we make periodic income payments for at least as long as the Annuitant lives.
 If the Annuitant dies in the Payout Phase, we will continue to pay income payments until the guaranteed number of payments has been paid.
-The Guaranteed Payment Period may range from 60 to 360 months.
+The number of months guaranteed ("Guaranteed Payment Period") may range from 0 to 360 months.
+If you choose 0 months, payments will continue only as long as the Annuitant lives.
+If the Annuitant is age 90 or older as of the Payout Start Date, the Guaranteed Payment Period may range from 60 to 360 months.

-Income Plan 2 - Joint and Survivor Life Income with Guaranteed Payments.
-Under this plan, we make periodic income payments for at least as long as either the Annuitant or the joint Annuitant lives.
+Income Plan 2 - Joint and Survivor Life Income with and without Guaranteed Number of Payments.
+Under this plan, we make periodic income payments for at least as long as either the Annuitant or the joint Annuitant, named at the time the Income Plan was selected, lives.
 If both the Annuitant and joint Annuitant die in the Payout Phase, we will continue to pay the income payments until the guaranteed number of payments has been paid.
-The Guaranteed Payment Period may range from 60 to 360 months.
+The Guaranteed Payment Period may range from 0 to 360 months.
+If you choose 0 months, payments will continue only as long as the Annuitant or joint Annuitant lives.
+If either the Annuitant or joint Annuitant is age 90 or older as of the Payout Start Date, the Guaranteed Payment Period may range from 60 to 360 months.

-Income Plan 3 - Guaranteed Payments for a Specified Period.
+Income Plan 3 - Guaranteed Number of Payments.
 Under this plan, we make periodic income payments for the period you have chosen.
 These payments do not depend on the Annuitant's life.
-The shortest number of months guaranteed is 60; the longer number of months guaranteed is 360.
+The shortest number of months guaranteed is 60 (120 if the Payout Start Date occurs before the third Contract anniversary).
+The longest number of months guaranteed is 360 or the number of months between the Payout Start Date and the date that the Annuitant reaches age 100, if greater.
+In no event may the number of months guaranteed exceed 600.